bread-modular/website/content/docs/04-16bit/04-polysynth-app.md

 ---
 title: App - Polysynth
-summary: Learn about the 9-voice polyphonic synth with Moog-like ladder filter and envelope controls.
+summary: Learn about the 9-voice polyphonic synth with Moog-like ladder filter.
 ---

 This is a 9-voice polyphonic synth with a Moog-like ladder filter attached.
 By default, it uses sawtooth oscillators, but you can change this using the 16bit UI.